-One apparently significant difference in the wording of these two passages is that Matthew substitutes “in the land of Judah” for “Ephrathah.”
-Norman Geisler, Ph.D., and Thomas Howe, M.A., on page 327 of their book entitled When Critics Ask, address this apparent discrepancy, as follows:
+One apparently significant difference in the wording of these two scriptures is that Matthew substitutes “in the land of Judah” for “Ephrathah.”
+Norman Geisler, Ph.D., and Thomas Howe, M.A., on page 327 of their book entitled When Critics Ask, address this discrepancy, as follows:

 There is no difference between the land of Judah and Ephrathah, except one is more specific than the other.
 In fact, Ephrathah refers to Bethlehem in the Micah passage, and Bethlehem is located in the land of Judah.
 However, this does not change the basic meaning of this verse.
 He is speaking of the same area of land.

-Another significant difference in the two passages is that Bethlehem is described by Micah as “little,” whereas Matthew describes the town as “by no means least.”
-On page 327 of their book, Geisler and Howe provide the following explanation:
+Another significant difference in the two scriptures is that Bethlehem is described by Micah as “little,” whereas Matthew describes the town as “by no means least.”
+On page 327 of their previously mentioned book, Geisler and Howe provide the following explanation:

 The phrase in Micah only says that Bethlehem is . . . little or small, as compared to the other areas of land in Judah.
 The verse does not say it is the least among them, only very little.
 Matthew is saying the same thing in different words, namely, that Bethlehem is little in size, but by no means the least in significance, since the Messiah was born there.

-With regard to the differences in the two passages, Gleason L. Archer provides another perspective that seems worthy of consideration.
+Also, in regard to the difference between Matthew 2:6 and Micah 5:2, Gleason L. Archer provides another perspective that seems worthy of consideration.
 On page 318 of his book entitled Encyclopedia of Bible Difficulties, he suggests that Matthew may have used a “paraphrastic version [of the Bible], or perhaps injected a bit of interpretation as he dealt directly with the Hebrew original, endeavoring to bring out implications rather than giving a merely literal rendering.”

-In this regard, Geisler and Howe state on page 20 of their book,
+With regard to such discrepancies in general, Geisler and Howe state on page 20 of their previously cited book,

 Critics often point to variations in the NT’s use of the OT Scriptures as a proof of error.
 However, they forget that every citation need not be an exact quotation.
 It was then (and still is today) a perfectly acceptable literary style to give the essence of a statement without using precisely the same words.
 The same meaning can be conveyed without using the same verbal expressions.

-With reference to another passage in Matthew, but applicable to this passage as well, Geisler and Howe declare on page 329 of their book, “It is not necessary to quote a passage verbatim to cite it accurately.
+And, in reference to another scripture in Matthew, but applicable to this scripture also, Geisler and Howe declare on page 329 of the same book, “It is not necessary to quote a passage verbatim to cite it accurately.
 Matthew does not distort the meaning. . . .
 He simply condenses or summarizes it.
 To paraphrase accurately is not to distort.”